 Leasing liabilities under IFRS 16 were valued at the present value of the remaining lease payments, discounted using the incremental average interest rate as of January 1, 2019.
+The average incremental rate used ranges from 4.0% to 5.3%.

-Right-of-use assets were valued at their leasing liabilities, adjusted by any leasing prepayments or accumulated payments related to leases recognized in the statement of financial position as of December 31, 2018.
+Right-of-use assets were valued at the leasing liabilities, adjusted by any leasing prepayments or accumulated payments related to leases recognized in the statement of financial position as of December 31, 2018.

-Property, plant and equipment increased by ThUS\$737,283 and other financial liabilities by ThUS\$733,629 as of January 1, 2019 on adopting IFRS 16.
+Property, plant and equipment increased by ThUS\$702,010 and other financial liabilities by ThUS\$698,246 as of January 1, 2019 on adopting IFRS 16.
+A reconciliation between these two amounts follows: